yifattih/rmr-projection-client-browser/.github/ISSUE_TEMPLATE/userstory.md

 Feature: Awesome Feature Title

+# User Story Description

-# Structure of a User Story
+## Structure of a User Story

 As a _type of user_, I want _goal_ or _feature_ so that _reason_ or _benefit_.